Photographer’s Guide to the Golden Circle: Location, Timing and Tips

 On sunny days, rainbows often appear in the mist, adding strong visual interest.

-Additional Photography Stops
+Other Excellent Photography Stops

 Several lesser-known locations along the Golden Circle offer excellent photographic opportunities.